 - Use of on-premises athletic facilities.

 - Low-value or de minimis benefits.

 - Employee discounts.

 - Up to \$50,000 group-term life insurance.

 - Health benefits.

 - Certain business-related meals and lodging.

 - Moving expenses.

-- Up to \$5,250 of educational assistance.
+- Up to \$5,250 of educational assistance including student loan payments.

 - Transportation benefits.

 - Certain benefits provided as a working condition.

+- For tax years 2018 through 2025, the qualified moving expense deduction is allowed only for members of the Armed Forces (or their spouses or dependents) on active duty that move because of a military order and incident to a permanent change of station.